JenineJ/prior_projects/README.md

 ### 04 Excel EEG Graphs
 *June 2005*
-Joined a neuroscience lab in 2005 that analyzed and visualized EEG data in Excel.
+Joined a neuroscience lab in college that analyzed and visualized EEG data in Excel.
 Learned Excel VBA from a book and scripted a macro to automate these steps, saving several hours of work per week.

 ### 05 Healthcare AI Assessment slide deck
 *October 2023*